esphome/esphome-docs/components/graphical_layout/index.rst

     :width: 60.0%

 The way items are rendered relies on two important properties; their margin and their padding.
 Typically when laying out items you don't want the items right next to each other as it would look too crowded.
-This is where an items margin comes in; this defines the space between one layout item and its neighbour.
+This is where an item's margin comes in; this defines the space between one layout item and its neighbour.

 Next we have the border.
 This is an optional box drawn around the item.
 The padding defines the space between the border (even